 Playing against a single player.

-If your hand is the same as one of your opponents during a showdown, it will be the player with the highest kicker that wins.
+If your hand is the same as your opponent's during a showdown, it will be the player with the highest kicker that wins.
 The kicker is determined by the highest card that completes a poker hand, so if your highest card beats your opponent's highest card, you win!

 If there is a limit, there will be a maximum cap on raises and bets.